¨Paul Ryan looks like the car rental salesman who bullies you into getting full coverage.¨

 - prepay for the car (which usually saves you some money) you will pay a fee if you cancel your rental less than 24 hours before your scheduled pickup time.

 - Drop-off fees (sometimes substantial) if you do not pick-up the car at the same place you dropped it off.

 - Fees (sometimes quite high) for GPS and baby seats.

 - Airport concession fees: These fees can be quite high and sometimes are the main reason the cost of rentals in airport rental is higher than most other locations.

 - Miscellaneous car-related fees such as vehicle licensing and tire recycling fees.

 - Do not be surprised if car rental companies charge you an additional day if you do not return the car at the exact time you indicate on your reservation.

 I have never rented a car outside of the US or Canada.
-Here is a summary of a few basic tips and some good resources for additional information.
+Here is a summary of a few essential tips and some reliable resources for additional information.